mukhtar-github/Game-Programming-Patterns/README.md

 I like both of these kinds of books, but I think they leave some gaps.
 Books specifiic to a domain rarely tell you how that chunk of code interacts with the rest of the game.
 You may be a wizard at physics and rendering, but do you know how to tie them together gracefully?

+The second category covers that, but I often find whole-engine books to be too monolithic and too genre-specific.
+Especially with the rise of mobile and casual gaming, we're in a period where lots of different genres of games are being created.
+We aren't all just cloning Quake anymore.
+Books that walk you through a single engine aren't helpful when *your* game doen't fit that mold.
 "